Terms and Conditions

 The operation's Schedule is dependent on TWO KEY DATES determined by the shipping line:

-2) Vessel ETA to the destination port.
+2) Vessel Estimated Time of Arrival (ETA) to the destination port.

 The dates and duration shown at the top of the SMP pages are ETD, ETA & sea days.
 The Schedule is structured much the same for all shipments but there are variances, which are detailed in the SMP and usually related to the import process.
-The following is an example typical Schedule structure:
+The following is an example of a typical Schedule structure:

-• Free storage period at Origin Depot for motorbike delivery - minimum 2 weeks
+• Free storage period at Origin Depot for motorbike delivery - minimum 14 days

 • Cut-off day to deliver your motorbike is the day before container pack day